 As a foreigner, what should I do to obtain a 9G visa?

-Who are qualified to apply for a 9G visa and the Alien Employment Permit (AEP)?
+Who is qualified to apply for a 9G visa and the Alien Employment Permit (AEP)?

 a.
 Seeking employment in the Philippines;

 b.
 Professionals allowed to practice their profession in the Philippines;

 c.
 Holders of SIRV, SRRV, Treaty Trader visa 9(d), or Special Non-immigrant Visa for executive, advisory, supervisory, or technical positions.

 Foreign nationals who want to work in the Philippines must be petitioned by their local or locally-based employers.
 Proof that no other person in the Philippines is better suited for the position given to the foreign national must be presented.

 Once your application is underway and is awaiting approval, you must obtain a provisional permit to work, which you can get from the Bureau of Immigration.
 This permit is valid for 3 months upon date of issuance.